Family Peer Support Specialists

 NAMI NH envisions a future where people affected by mental illness and suicide have hope, help, and health, and are able to:

 NAMI NH is a medium-sized organization committed to improving the lives of all Granite Staters affected by mental illness and suicide through support, education, and advocacy.
-NAMI NH has forty years of service to individuals and their loved ones affected by mental illness and suicide, offering statewide activities which provide education, training, and support to individuals, families, and communities.
+NAMI NH has over forty years of service to individuals and their loved ones affected by mental illness and suicide, offering statewide activities which provide education, training, and support to individuals, families, and communities.
 The organization promotes advocacy and provides empowerment at the individual and family level as well as at the systems level by offering training and opportunities to build confidence in advocacy and leadership skills.
-NAMI NH has 50+ staff, 200+ volunteers, and a budget approaching $5.5M.
+NAMI NH has 60+ staff, 200+ volunteers, and a budget approaching $6M.
 NAMI NH's staff and volunteers are flexible, hard-working, and passionate individuals who go the extra mile to ensure the mission is achieved.
-Last year support, education, and advocacy was provided to over 40,000 individuals and families affected by mental illness and suicide.
-The organization was the recipient of the 2019 Nonprofit Impact Award from the NH Center for Nonprofits.
-NAMI NH has experienced tremendous operational growth in the past three years.

 NAMI NH ensures that its five guiding values are embedded in its programs and actions.
 These values enhance our daily work and support our mission: